mfduar8766/ExpressServerSetUp/README.md

 # ExpressServerSetUp
-Set up for an Express Server, Mongo, and simple API routes.
+Set up for an Express Server incorporating Mongo, and creating a simple API route to get started.

 1: create a folder for your server and run the following command in the terminal. npm ini